-Many distinctive combat styles developed within each country, and, today, certain combat styles and martial arts are readily identified within various countries: wrestling with India and Mongolia, escrima with the Philippines, Muay Thai with Thailand, kung fu with China, karate with Japan, and taekwondo with Korea.
-These styles developed to ensure the survival of each society and according to the demands of their culture and necessity.
+Many distinctive combat styles developed within each country, and, today, different combat styles and martial arts are readily identified within various countries: wrestling with India and Mongolia, escrima with the Philippines, Muay Thai with Thailand, kung fu with China, karate with Japan, and taekwondo with Korea.

 The roots of taekwondo’s modern incarnation begin in the 1940’s and ’50’s.
-In just over 50 years, taekwondo ensures that it continues to evolve as a dynamic martial art with an exciting sport component.
+Over the past 70 years, taekwondo has continued to evolve as a dynamic martial art with an exciting sport component.

 Capener postulates that taekwondo originated following World War 2 as Koreans returning from Japan opened karate studios and began teaching kongsudo or tangsudo.
 After these Korean karate studios were established, an eventual need was identified to “Koreanize” these various martial arts leading to the following: